xinzhan/core-services.en/help/interface/faq.md

 ## What should I do when one of my users leaves my company?

-Their access should be removed from the solution itself.
+Their access should be removed from the application itself.
 They will not be able to access the product from the Experience Cloud or through the direct login.
 You should also remove them at the Experience Cloud level.

 ## What is an Adobe ID?

 See [Identity Types](https://helpx.adobe.com/enterprise/using/identity.html).

-## Can I link solution accounts for my users?
+## Can I link application accounts for my users?

-No. Users must link their own solutions with their user names and passwords.
+No. Users must link their own applications with their user names and passwords.

 ## Why do I see Social when my company does not have it?

 Adobe Social is a product that can be sold with Analytics.
-Therefore, if you have Analytics you will see this solution, but you will not have access unless you have purchased it.
+Therefore, if you have Analytics you will see this application, but you will not have access unless you have purchased it.